 EOC Responds to Media Enquiries

-6. If members of the public believe that they are being discriminated against because of their disability, sex, marital status, pregnancy, breastfeeding, family status or race, please contact the EOC for enquiry and assistance.
+- If members of the public believe that they are being discriminated against because of their disability, sex, marital status, pregnancy, breastfeeding, family status or race, they may contact the EOC for enquiry and assistance.

 Equal Opportunities Commission